-Build rapport with the patient:
+Build rapport with the patient.

 - Address patients by their last names.
-If the pat preference is not clear, ask, "How would you like be addressed?" - Focus your attention on patients when addressi them. - Learn basic words in your patient's primary language like hello and thank you. - Recognize that patients from diverse backgrou may have different communication needs. - Explain to the patient the different roles perform by people who work in the office.
+If the patient's preference is not clear, ask, "How would you like to be addressed?" - Focus your attention on patients when addressing them. - Learn basic words in your patient's primary language like hello and thank you. - Recognize that patients from diverse backgrounds may have different communication needs. - Explain to the patient the different roles performed by people who work in the office.

-Make sure patients know what you do:
+Make sure patients know what you do.

-- Take a few moments to prepare a handout that explains office hours, how to contact the office it is closed and how the provider arranges for c (when the provider is the first point of contact a then refers to specialists). - Have instructions translated by a professional translator and available in the common language spoken by your patient base.
+- Take a few moments to prepare a handout that explains office hours, how to contact the office when it is closed and how the provider arranges for care (when the provider is the first point of contact and then refers to specialists). - Have instructions translated by a professional translator and available in the common language(s) spoken by your patient base.

-Keep patients' expectations realistic:
+Keep patients' expectations realistic.

-Inform patients of delays or extended waiting tir If the wait is longer than 15 minutes, encourage patient to make a list of questions for the provid review health materials, or view waiting room vi
+• Inform patients of delays or extended waiting times.
+If the wait is longer than 15 minutes, encourage the patient to make a list of questions for the provider, review health materials or view waiting room videos.

-Work to build patients' trust in you:
+Work to build patients' trust in you.

-Inform patients of office procedures, such as w they can expect a call with lab results, how follo appointments are scheduled, and routine wait
+• Inform patients of office procedures, such as when they can expect a call with lab results, how follow-up appointments are scheduled and routine wait times.

-Determine if the patient needs an interpreter the visit:
+Determine if the patient needs an interpreter for the visit.

-- Document the patient's preferred language in the patient's preferred language. patient chart. - Have a plan for interpreter access.
-An interpret with a medical background is preferred, rather family or friends of the patient. - Assess your bilingual staff for interpreter abilitie (See Employee Language.) - Resources for interpreter services are available from health plans, the state health department, and the internet.
+- Document the patient's preferred language in the patient chart. - Have a plan for interpreter access.
+An interpreter with a medical background is preferred, rather than family or friends of the patient. - Assess your bilingual staff for interpreter abilities.
+(See Employee Language Prescreening Tool.) - Resources for interpreter services are available from health plans, the state health department and the internet.